Self-Healing with Fallbacks¶

 Why max_retries?
 Sometimes a fallback can temporarily fail as well.
 The system will attempt to restart the component or algorithm up to 3 times while applying the action (switching the client) to resolve the error.
 This is an optional parameter.

 Here is the full code.
-To test this, you can try shutting down your RoboML server (or disconnecting the internet) while the agent is running, and watch it seamlessly switch to the local Llama model.
+To test this, try shutting down your RoboML server (or disconnecting the internet) while the agent is running, and watch it seamlessly switch to the local Ollama model.

 from agents.components import LLM